mwangiii/Steghub-devops-training/Migration_to_the_Cloud_with_containerization-Docker-and-Docker-Compose/README.md

 $dbname = "toolingdb";
 ```
 5. Run the Tooling App

-Containerization of an application starts with creation of a file with a special name - 'Dockerfile' (without any extensions).
+Containerization of an application starts with creation of a file with a special name - 'Dockerfile' _(without any extensions)_.
 This can be considered as a 'recipe' or 'instruction' that tells Docker how to pack your application into a container.
 In this project, you will build your container from a pre-created Dockerfile, but as a DevOps, you must also be able to write Dockerfiles.

-You can watch this video to get an idea how to create your Dockerfile and build a container from it.
+You can watch this [video](https://www.youtube.com/watch?v=hnxI-K10auY) to get an idea how to create your Dockerfile and build a container from it.

-And on this page, you can find official Docker best practices for writing Dockerfiles.
+And on this page, you can find official Docker best practices for writing `Dockerfiles`.

-So, let us containerize our Tooling application; here is the plan:
+So, let us **containerize** our Tooling application; here is the plan:

 - Make sure you have checked out your Tooling repo to your machine with Docker engine
 - First, we need to build the Docker image the tooling app will use.
 The Tooling repo you cloned above has a Dockerfile for this purpose.
 Explore it and make sure you understand the code inside it.